 Discover the benefits of using Responsive Display Ads in marketing campaigns.
 Learn how these adaptable and effective ads work, their benefits, and a lot more.

-Responsive ads have been around for a while now.
-These ads can resize themselves automatically according to the space available.
-This makes them popular with advertisers.
+Responsive display ads have been around for a while now.
+These ads can resize themselves automatically according to the space available and are, therefore, significantly popular among advertisers.

 What Are Responsive Display Ads?

 Advertisers using Google Ads are not required to test multiple combinations of headlines, images, descriptions, and logos to get the best display ad.
 RDA can do all that for them.

 - With responsive display ads, if you wish to display ads on the desktop and smartphone, you don’t need to design two different ad units.

 - You can simply create ads using the responsive ad feature and the ads units will resize accordingly for both devices.

 Start by providing inputs such as:

 - 15 images, 5 headlines, 5 descriptions, and 5 logos.